vafansjev/SimplePythonWebsocketApp/README.md

 ```

 #### Run dockerized:
-Install docker and then use command (e.g. for run on port 8766):
-Build new docker image
+Install docker and then build new docker image
 ```
 docker build -t my-websocket-app .
 ```

-Run new container with port configuring
+Run new container with port configuring (e.g. local port 8766 and docker port 8765)
 ```
 docker run -p 8766:8765 my-websocket-app
 ```

-Server is ready to work on address ws://127.0.0.1:8766
+Server is ready to work "ws://127.0.0.1:8766"

-Now you can send some messages to different channels (paths) of your websocket server.
+Now you can send some messages to different channels (paths) of your local websocket server.
 For example, you can send messages to ws://127.0.0.1:8766/5/
-and all clients that use same ws address will see your message.
+and all clients that use same ws address (with patch "5/") will see your message.

 ## For testing: